ryan4yin/nixos-licheepi4a/README.md

 - [x] release an image
 - [ ] build opensbi with nix
 - [ ] build u-boot with nix
+- [ ] support flashing rootfs into emmc
 - [ ] debug with qemu

 ## Build boot & rootfs image